UNGT: Ultrasound Nasogastric Tube Dataset for Medical Image Analysis: Experiments

 \subsection{Configuration and Evaluation}

 We conduct extensive segmentation and classification experiments to provide comprehensive and convincing evaluations.
 For segmentation, we segment the four structures in the UNGT dataset, including the liver, stomach, tube, and pancreas.
 Regarding classification, we classify the existence of the tube within each image.
-We implement our experiments with NVIDIA RTX A6000 and Intel Xeon 3204 and leverage PyTorch as the training framework.
+We leverage PyTorch as the training framework.
 We report the mean and standard deviation of three independent runs with varying seeds in percentage and present the standard deviation in superscript.

 Regarding segmentation, we one-hot encode the mask, ensuring the tube location is encoded to both the stomach and tube channel.
 We partite the dataset into a training and a validation subset with a ratio of 7:3 and leverage 80\% labeled and 20\% unlabeled images to train semi-supervised approaches.
-We set SGD as the optimizer and assign the momentum and weight decay to 0.9 and 0.0001, respectively.
+We set SGD as the optimizer and assign the momentum and weight decay to 0.9 and 0.0001.
 We assign the initial learning rate to 0.01.
 We leverage the cosine annealing schedule \cite{loshchilov2016sgdr} to update the learning rate during training AAMS.
 We set the maximum training iterations to 20000 and the batch size to 8, with an identical labeled and unlabeled batch size of 4 for semi-supervised approaches.
 The loss functions and data augmentation strategies vary across methods.
 We evaluate the model performance leveraging dice score (DSC), sensitivity (SEN), and precision (PRE).

 Considering classification, we divide the dataset into a training subset and a validation subset with a ratio of 7:3.
 We maintain the ratio of examples with and without the tube in the training and validation subsets, ensuring the class balance across each category.
 We leverage Adam as the optimizer and set the weight decay to 0.001.
-We assign the initial learning rate to 0.01 and decrease it with a factor of 0.5 and patience of 5 as training proceeds.
+We assign the initial learning rate to 0.01 and decrease it by a factor of 0.5 and patience of 5 as training proceeds.
 We set the maximum epoch to 200 and the batch size to 16.
 We leverage the cross-entropy loss as the loss function and perform data augmentation through the OAA.
 Metrics for performance evaluation include accuracy (ACC), SEN, PRE, specificity (SPE), negative predictive value (NPV), and F-1 score (FOS).